I get frustrated by insurance industry digital marketing strategies.

 According to JD Power this is what the new insurance buyer wants, better digital communication and interaction.

 As an industry we’re so worried that by embracing digital marketing, using the tactics, strategies and tools of classic Internet Marketers, that somehow we’re giving away our value.

-The Connected Generation consumer expects business to be done using the tools of 2013.
-Yet insurance carriers (and many agents) are still forcing their clients to use tools and methodologies from the 20th century.
+The Connected Generation consumer expects business to be done using the tools of 2015 (and soon 2016).
+Yet insurance carriers (and many agents) are still forcing their clients to use tools and methodologies of the 20th century.

 We must stop looking at each other for the answer to marketing insurance online and study industries who’ve already been successful.

-What makes the information product or course an Internet Marketer sells so much different from an insurance policy?
+What makes the information product or e-course an Internet Marketer sells so much different from an insurance policy?

 Both are intangible products promising returned value at a later date.

 How I Would Change Insurance Carrier Digital Marketing

 Sometimes I dream of what it would be like to work for a Travelers Insurance, Chubb or The Hartford.
 The things we could achieve with the budget and infrastructure of one of these behemoths…